1933 Cuban general strike: Strike

 The strike initially began on July 27, 1933, with protests by a group of bus drivers against wage cuts and poor working conditions, but quickly escalated into a nationwide movement demanding Machado's resignation.
 The Cuban labor movement had been gaining strength since the 1920s, with workers in sugar mills, railroads, and urban industries forming militant unions.
 These organizations coordinated mass demonstrations, factory occupations, and street clashes with government forces.
 The support of university students, particularly from the University of Havana, further fueled the strike's momentum.

-Batista responded with severe repression, deploying police and military units to break the strike through arrests, violence, and censorship.
+Machado responded with severe repression, deploying police and military units to break the strike through arrests, violence, and censorship.
 However, as the strike persisted, it gained broader support, including from middle-class professionals and nationalist sectors of society.

 On August 1, soldiers opened fire on demonstrators in Havana, killing two people, while in Santa Clara, businesses and theaters shut down.
 Clashes escalated when police attacked striking teachers, prompting more transportation workers to join the strike.
 Strikes also spread to Pinar del Río, where tobacco workers, journalists, and drivers participated.
 Meanwhile, the sugar workers’ union organized protests and hunger marches across the country.

 Momentum grew as more sectors joined the strike.
 Many businesses in Havana closed, fuel stations refused service, and typographers, journalists, and dockworkers walked off the job.
 The Cuban Communist Party supported workers’ demands while also calling for Machado's removal.
 Reports indicated numerous strikes throughout the country, leading to the formation of a central strike committee.
 The National Confederation of Workers of Cuba (CNOC) called for a nationwide general strike starting on August 5.

 The government reacted with mass arrests, detaining over a hundred labor leaders and supporters, while also attempting to coerce telegraph operators back to work.
 Police opened fire on demonstrators, killing twenty and injuring over a hundred.
 Strike leaders urged people to avoid the streets to prevent further bloodshed.